XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 ## TransferRate ##

 The *TransferRate* setting (`transfer_rate` in Ripple-REST) defines a fee to charge for transferring issuances from one Ripple account to another.
-The transfer fee is defined on the issuing (cold wallet) account.
+The transfer fee is set by the issuing (cold wallet) account.
 For any transaction *except paying back to the issuing account*, the sending account is debited issuances at a ratio of TransferRate:1 compared to the destination amount.
 TransferRate has a maximum precision of 9 decimal places, and cannot be less than 1 or greater than 2.

 The fee represented by the TransferRate disappears from the Ripple ledger, becoming the property of the gateway.